 For bilingual-bicultural minors

 Effective Winter Semester 2007 students must successfully complete the American Council on the Teaching of Foreign Languages (ACTFL) Oral Proficiency Interview (OPI) and the Writing Proficiency Test (WPT).
-Students must score at the Superior level in a non-English language.
+Students must score at the Advanced Low level in a non-English language.
 Students in the Post-Bachelor or Master of Arts in Teaching Programs must meet this requirement prior to admission to the Teacher Certification Program.
 Undergraduate students must meet this requirement prior to registering for courses in the BBE minor.
 Advisor approval is required to take the OPI and WPT.
 Visit the WPT webpage.

 View the ACTFL Proficiency Guidelines (PDF).

 The Oral Proficiency Interview (OPI) is a 20-30 minute live telephone conversation between the student and a certified language proficiency examiner, which is digitally recorded.
 During the OPI the student will be asked questions about his/her interests, work experiences and other familiar topics, and asked to role play.
 The student is assessed on his/her ability to speak the standard form of the target language without using another language or slang.
 The student's overall ability to communicate orally in the target language is the only skill being assessed.
 Further information is available on the OPI website.